15 Best Things To Do In Japan: What To Do For Fun In Japan

 Best Things To Do In Japan

-1. Explore The Samurai Castles
+1. Visit The Samurai Castles

-There are a bunch of these castles scattered across the country, but two of the top ones to see are Himeji Castle (near Osaka and Kyoto) and Matsumoto Castle (near Tokyo).
+There are a bunch of these Samurai castles scattered across the country, but two of the top ones to see are Himeji Castle (near Osaka and Kyoto) and Matsumoto Castle (near Tokyo).

 2. Wear A Kimono